nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-08_CEPLAS-module/16-exercise_FAIRProject_final.md

 title: exercise_FAIRProject_final
 ---

-# ✍️ Share your ARC ✍️
+# :pencil: Share your ARC :pencil:

 1. Follow the next slides to learn how to share your ARC with a colleague
 3. Go to your colleague’s ARC and try to understand it

+---

-# ✍️ Understand your colleague’s ARC ✍️
+# :pencil: Understand your colleague’s ARC :pencil:

 1. Go to your colleague’s ARC
 2. Try to identify one experiment that led to results (e.g. a figure in the thesis)